-An expert panel of sales experts joined Scott and Brian on the 34th Episode of the Inside: Sales Enablement Podcast.
+An expert panel of sales experts joined Scott and Brian on the 34th Episode of the Inside: Sales Enablement Podcast you will learn about The Future of Sales Enablement.
 This panel focused on sales leaders who have been in the profession for at least 15 years.

 - Skip Miller, CEO of M3 Learning

 - Bob Apollo, CEO of Inflexion Point Strategy Partners